-Teacher Assessment shall be based on following components: Quiz/Assignment/Project/Participation in class (Given that no component shall be exceed 10 Marks)
+\Teacher Assessment shall based following be on components: Quiz/Assignment/Project/Participation in class (Given that no component shall be exceed 10 Marks)

-- Itoudewed op the lux dekstand by smong the students with the applications of Standard data - To get a good understanding of applications of Data Structures. - The analysis and evaluation of the data structure needs of particular problems; - To provide knowledge of the fundamental design, analysis and implementation of data structures and algorithms - Creation of new data structures. - To familiarize the students with the analysis and design a particular problem.
+- Stoudewed op the lundekstanding memory the students with the applications of Standard data To get a good understanding of applications of Data Structures. - The analysis and evaluation of the data structure needs of particular problems; • - To provide knowledge of the fundamental design, analysis and implementation of data • structures and algorithms - Creation of new data structures. • - To familiarize the students with the analysis and design a particular problem.